 The CCFRP program measures every fish encountered to the nearest half centimeter.
 A total of 22,470 GBYR were measured by CCFRP from 2007-2018, of which only 212 were black-and-yellow rockfish.
-The length distributions for each of the four MPAs used in the index for this assessment show slight difference in their peaks (Figure 27).
+The length distributions for each of the four MPAs used in the index for this assessment show slight differences in the peak length (Figure 27).
 Año Nuevo is the most northern site and Point Buchon the most southern.

-Conditional age-at-length data were also incorporated into the assessment from the CCFRP 1082 program, including two master's theses that are products of the CCFRP.
-Erin Loury (Loury 1083 2011) collected gopher rockfish otoliths as part of her thesis work from 2007-2009 that in-1084 cluded specimens from both inside and outside the MPAs.
-Natasha Meyers-Cherry (Meyers-1085 Cherry 2014) conducted another thesis focused on the life history of gopher rockfish and 1086 collected otoliths from 2011-2012, also both inside and outside the MPAs.
-Both MLML and 1087 Cal Poly began routinely collecting otoliths from a select number of fish in 2017 as part of 1088 the CCFRP program.
-Also included in the conditional age-at-length data for this fleet are 1089 otoliths collected in 2018 by the University of California Davis Bodega Marine Lab CCFRP 1090 program.
-1091
+Conditional age-at-length data were also incorporated into the assessment from the CCFRP program, including two master's theses that are products of the CCFRP.
+Erin Loury (Loury 2011) collected gopher rockfish otoliths as part of her thesis work from 2007-2009 that included specimens from both inside and outside the MPAs.
+Natasha Meyers-Cherry (Meyers-Cherry 2014) conducted another thesis focused on the life history of gopher rockfish and collected otoliths from 2011-2012, also both inside and outside the MPAs.
+Both MLML and Cal Poly began routinely collecting otoliths from a select number of fish in 2017 as part of the CCFRP program.
+Also included in the conditional age-at-length data for this fleet are otoliths collected in 2018 by the University of California Davis Bodega Marine Lab CCFRP program.